KalyanasGitRepo/PegaOnKubernetes/README.md

-# Pega Deployment On Kubernetes (Minukube)
+# Pega Deployment On Kubernetes (Minikube)

 The following are the steps to be followed to containerize Pega platform on Kubernetes and connecting to Postgress database server running on the Host machine.
-For some basic understanding on the dpleoyment architecture please refer https://docs.pega.com/client-managed-cloud/85/understanding-pega-deployment-architecture
+For some basic understanding on the deployment architecture please refer https://docs.pega.com/client-managed-cloud/85/understanding-pega-deployment-architecture

 1. Request access for "My Pega Docker Image Access" from https://sm.pega.com.

 2. Request for API access keys (For more details refer: https://docs.pega.com/client-managed-cloud/87/pega-provided-docker-images).
 Store UserId and API key in a secure location.

-3. Make sure your have your own private docker registry to maintain your docker images.
+3. Make sure you have your own private docker registry to maintain your docker images.
 Generate APIKey to push images to your repository.

 4. Download & install Pega Personal Edition https://community.pega.com/digital-delivery